SMS Marketing for Businesses: How to Get Started

 For example, an SMS welcome series will probably have one welcome text, with a coupon code or some other incentive to encourage the subscriber to shop and buy immediately—maybe the coupon code is only good for 24 hours to create a greater sense of urgency.

-In your second text message, you can ask your subscribers if they have any questions about your brand or ask customers if they’re enjoying their purchase, similar to the ways you might check in on a friend via text.
+In your second text message, you can ask your text subscribers if they have any questions about your brand or ask customers if they’re enjoying their purchase, similar to the ways you might check in on a friend via text.

 Use SMS marketing to build customer relationships